huggingface/blog/s2s_endpoint.md

 # Setting up an Inference Endpoint

 Using a custom docker image just requires a slightly different configuration, feel free to check out the [documentation](https://huggingface.co/docs/inference-endpoints/en/guides/custom_container).
+We will walk through the approach to do this in both the GUI and the API.

 Pre-Steps
 1. Login: https://huggingface.co/login